-Obviously there are countless ways to add seasoning and flavor to our stories, but there are three easy-to-use spices that I've taught my students this fall: similes, metaphors, and personification.
+Obviously there are countless ways to add seasoning and flavor to our stories, but there are three easy-to-use spices: similes, metaphors, and personification.

 Here are the simplified definitions: